TL;DR:

 Cold Brew | High |

-Does tea lose caffeine over time?
-Yes, tea does lose caffeine over time, but its degradation rate differs from coffee.
-Coffee’s caffeine content is more stable over time compared to tea.
-This difference is due to the intrinsic properties of caffeine molecules in these beverages and various environmental factors.
+Yes, tea does lose caffeine over time, but the rate of degradation varies compared to coffee.
+Coffee retains its caffeine content more consistently over time, largely due to differences in the properties of caffeine molecules in these beverages and the influence of environmental factors.

 Caffeine stability in coffee is generally higher than in tea.
-Whole coffee beans retain their caffeine content better due to protective layers that shield them from air, light, and moisture.
-Although ground coffee is more susceptible to caffeine degradation, it still retains caffeine better than tea leaves.
-Tea, especially in loose leaf or bag form, has higher surface area exposure, making its caffeine content more vulnerable to environmental factors.
+Whole coffee beans preserve their caffeine content more effectively due to protective layers that guard against air, light, and moisture.
+Ground coffee, while more susceptible to caffeine loss, still retains caffeine better than tea leaves.
+Tea, whether loose-leaf or bagged, has a larger surface area exposed to environmental conditions, making its caffeine content degrade faster.

 - Coffee retains caffeine better than tea over time.

-- Whole coffee beans preserve caffeine content more effectively than ground coffee.
+- Whole coffee beans are more effective at preserving caffeine than ground coffee.

-- Tea leaves have higher surface area exposure, leading to faster caffeine degradation.
+- Tea leaves degrade faster due to higher surface area exposure.

-- Proper storage is crucial for both beverages to maintain caffeine content.
+- Proper storage is essential for maintaining caffeine content in both beverages.

 Final Words